followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataStore/3 Methods/Methods.md

 <!--shortDescription-->
-This section describes the methods used to access the data associated with the ODataStore.
+This section describes the methods that control the **ODataStore**.
 <!--/shortDescription-->

 <!--fullDescription-->